bru1987/euler/about.md

 title: About
 ---

+Hey!

-Hello!
-Let me introduce myself: I'm Bruno, a Brazilian Engineer who is passionate about *learning* and *teaching*.
+I'm Bruno, a Brazilian Engineer who is passionate about *learning* and *teaching*.
 I've started this project as a challenge to improve my programming skills.

 All the solutions to the problems have been created using a combo of [Jupyter notebooks](http://jupyter.org/) + [Jekyll](https://jekyllrb.com/) hosted on [GitHub Pages](https://pages.github.com/).
 You'll find a [Disqus](https://disqus.com/) chat at the end of each post.
 Feel free to reach me there.